LTA program launches lab to study issues at the intersection of intellectual property and the First Amendment

 "The lab is really student driven.
 I want them to work on cases that they are passionate about, whether it's music, art, video games, the tech industry or any facet of social or cultural expression that moves them," said Kabat.
 "The law is trying to catch up to a world that is changing and advancing every day -- there are lots of cases out there that students can dive into and learn from, and a wealth of issues that will need their attention when they enter practice."

-In the three short months since launching, the lab's eight students have undertaken four separate projects under Kabat's supervision, including unsealing search warrant and surveillance-related court records in the federal courts in the Northern District of Ohio, advising a prominent art museum on copyright and fair use of its artwork, and advocating on behalf of music performance venues in Chicago facing closure because the city does not recognize the artistic merits of the shows.
+In the three short months since launching, the lab's eight students have tackled four different and emerging issues in First Amendment law, including search warrant and surveillance-related court records in the federal courts in the Northern District of Ohio, copyright and fair use issues facing a major art, and a city's regulation of DJ appearances on the basis that they do not provide valid musical performances.
 The students are working closely with thought leaders from LA to DC, and have formed partnerships with high-profile not-for-profit organizations and advocacy groups that focus on similar issues, including clinical initiatives at Yale Law School's Information Society Project, where Kabat is a fellow, and the University of Buffalo School of Law.

 The lab's fourth project arrives in April 2017 with a conference at the law school that brings together the members of the YouTube community, the video gaming industry, virtual reality evangelists, amateur directors and performance artists to discuss the law's impact on the entertainment and technology of tomorrow.
 The old line between audience and participants has been blurred, and the legal rules that govern popular forms of cultural expression must adapt to the increasingly virtual, networked world in which we live.

 "This is an exciting new venture for us, and I'm looking forward to seeing what issues our students take on," said Professor Nard.